BranniganLab/nougat/examples/README.md

 test trajectory of a protein embedded in a membrane.
 The example.py file is intended to demonstrate some of the ways in which nougat can be used.

-To run the example file, please enter the following command into your terminal:
+To run the example file, please ensure that nougat is pip installed and then enter the following command into your terminal:

 > python3 ./example.py . -p